tschaffter/unifi-controller/README.md

 sudo systemctl start docker.service
 ```

-Finally add the Pi user to the group `docker` to run Docker commands without
+Finally add the user to the group `docker` to run Docker commands without
 prefixing them with `sudo`.

 ```console